johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - <rdar://problem/32051198> Need a user default to turn off huge tooltips for commit messages in history view
 - <rdar://problem/32051476> Look at presentation of the auto-complete popup tokens in the SCM editor
 - <rdar://problem/32057225> After adding account through prefs, the clone window did not notice
+- <rdar://problem/32050968> Clone window/Navigator: Update Repository icon to look flatter and more stylized like an illustration
+- <rdar://problem/32050962> Clone Window: Remove the “V" button in the footer that toggles the detail view
+- <rdar://problem/32050964> Clone window: Add a “Done" button to the footer of the window next to "Clone" button
+- <rdar://problem/32050969> Clone window: The list of repos and the info panel should have the same margin
+- <rdar://problem/32050966> Clone window: Name (font size) of repository in detail view is too large
+- <rdar://problem/31940203> When working copy is sleected, don't get Commit slices in inspector when selected on a commit in the log viewer

 ### Setup